pkante/MidasV2/README.md

 - Drag the icon anywhere on your screen
 - Click the icon to open the chat window
 - Click the X button to close the chat window
+- Click the icon to reopen the chat window (it will save your message so don't worry!)

 ## Tech Stack